Potatoasad/gravpop_pipe/README.md

 # gravpop_pipe
- A helper pacakge to perform data processing and population inferrence on gravitational wave data
+A helper package to perform data processing and population inferrence on gravitational wave data